 The Spokane International Airport is located in the West Plains, one of the fastest growing areas in Washington state.
 It is the second largest airport in the state and recognized by the Federal Aviation Administration as a small hub.
 It serves as an employment center for over 3,000 people and has a significant and expanding airfield and aerospace industry cluster.
-In total, the Airport has a \$3 billion annual economic impact on the Spokane re-
+In total, the Airport has a \$3 billion • Promotes economic development and accommodates future annual economic impact on the Spokane region.

 Each year, five million people travel on Airport Drive, a very busy Principal Arterial roadway, to visit the Airport.
 Vehicles traveling on Airport Drive must cross Spotted Road, a Critical Urban Freight Corridor that provides access to the Airport Industrial Park.
-The Airport PROJECT FUNDING Drive/Spotted Road intersection's geometry is considered dangerous, from a crash rate perspective, and improvements are needed to enhance the safety of the traveling public.
+The Airport PROJECT FUNDING Drive/Spotted Road intersection's geo is considered dangerous, from a cras perspective, and improvements are n to enhance the safety of the traveling p construct a grade-separated interchange over the inbound and outbound roadways at Spokane international Airport, improving safety and efficiency for both surface and air transportation.
+The total project cost is \$28,700,000